openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This specification defines an API for credential issuance provided by a Credential Issuer.
 The API is comprised of the following endpoints:

-* A mandatory Credential Endpoint from which Credentials can be issued.
-See (#credential-endpoint).
+* A mandatory Credential Endpoint from which Credentials can be issued (see (#credential-endpoint)).
-* An optional Batch Credential Endpoint from which multiple Credentials can be issued in one request.
-See (#batch-credential-endpoint).
+* An optional Batch Credential Endpoint from which multiple Credentials can be issued in one request (see (#batch-credential-endpoint)).
-* An optional Deferred Credential Endpoint to allow for the deferred delivery of credentials (#deferred-credential-issuance).
+* An optional Deferred Credential Endpoint to allow for the deferred delivery of credentials (see (#deferred-credential-issuance)).
-* An optional mechanism for the Credential Issuer to make a Credential Offer to the Wallet to encourage the Wallet to start the issuance flow.
-See (#credential_offer_endpoint).
+* An optional mechanism for the Credential Issuer to make a Credential Offer to the Wallet to encourage the Wallet to start the issuance flow (see (#credential_offer_endpoint)).
-* A mechanism for the Credential Issuer to publish metadata about the Credentials it is capable of issuing.
-See (#credential-issuer-metadata)
+* A mechanism for the Credential Issuer to publish metadata about the Credentials it is capable of issuing (see (#credential-issuer-metadata)).

 Both the Credential and the Batch Credential Endpoints have the (optional) ability to bind an issued Credential to certain cryptographic key material.
-Both requests therefore allow to convey a proof of posession for the key material.
+Both requests therefore enable conveying proof of possession for the key material.
 Multiple key proof types are supported.

 ## OAuth 2.0

 Every Credential Issuer utilizes an OAuth 2.0 [@!RFC6749] Authorization Server to authorize access.
 The same OAuth 2.0 Authorization Server can protect one or more Credential Issuers.
-Wallets determine the Authorization Server a certain Credential Issuer relies on using the Credential Issuer's metadata (see (#credential-issuer-metadata)).
+Wallets determine the Credential Issuer's Authorization Server using the Credential Issuer's metadata (see (#credential-issuer-metadata)).

 All OAuth 2.0 Grant Types and extensions mechanisms can be used in conjunction with the credential issuance API.
 Aspects not defined in this specification are expected to follow [@!RFC6749].

 Existing OAuth 2.0 mechanisms are extended as following:

-* A new Grant Type "Pre-Authorized Code" is defined to facilitate flows where the preparation of the credential issuance is conducted before the actual OAuth flow starts (#pre-authz-code-flow).
+* A new Grant Type "Pre-Authorized Code" is defined to facilitate flows where the preparation of the credential issuance is conducted before the actual OAuth flow starts (see (#pre-authz-code-flow)).
-* A new authorization details [@!I-D.ietf-oauth-rar] type `openid_credential` is defined to convey the details about the Credentials (including formats and types) the Wallet wants to obtain (#authorization-details).
+* A new authorization details [@!RFC9396] type `openid_credential` is defined to convey the details about the Credentials (including formats and types) the Wallet wants to obtain (see (#authorization-details)).
 * New token response error codes `authorization_pending` and `slow_down` are added to allow for deferred authorization of credential issuance.
 These error codes are supported for the Pre-Authorized Code grant type.
 * Client metadata is used to convey Wallet's metadata.
-A new metadata parameter `credential_offer_endpoint` is added to allow a Wallet (acting as OAuth 2.0 client) to publish its Credential Offer Endpoint (#client-metadata).
+A new metadata parameter `credential_offer_endpoint` is added to allow a Wallet (acting as OAuth 2.0 client) to publish its Credential Offer Endpoint (see (#client-metadata)).
-* Authorization Endpoint: An additional parameter `issuer_state` is added to convey state in the context of processing an issuer-initiated credential offer (#credential-authz-request).
-Additional parameters `wallet_issuer` and `user_hint` are added to enable the Credential Issuer to request Verifiable Presentations from the calling Wallet in the course of Authorization Request processing.
+* Authorization Endpoint: An additional parameter `issuer_state` is added to convey state in the context of processing an issuer-initiated Credential Offer (see (#credential-authz-request)).
+Additional parameters `wallet_issuer` and `user_hint` are added to enable the Credential Issuer to request Verifiable Presentations from the calling Wallet during Authorization Request processing.
-* Token Endpoint: optional response parameters `c_nonce` and `c_nonce_expires_in` are added to the Token Endpoint, Credential Endpoint and Batch Credential Endpoint to provide the client with a nonce to be used for proof of possession of key material in a subsequent request to the Credential Endpoint (#token-response).
+* Token Endpoint: optional response parameters `c_nonce` and `c_nonce_expires_in` are added to the Token Endpoint, Credential Endpoint and Batch Credential Endpoint to provide the client with a nonce to be used for proof of possession of key material in a subsequent request to the Credential Endpoint (see (#token-response)).

 ## Core Concepts